min2ha/ukwa-site/content/target/56857/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Debate on the Address: Brexit and Foreign Affairs

 This pack was prepared ahead of the Debate on the Address to be held in the Commons Chamber on Monday 26th June 2017 on Brexit and Foreign Affairs.